Production Deployment Guideline¶

 # Mount an empty directory on API artifacts directory

-apiArtifactsMountEmptyDir: false
+apiArtifactsMountEmptyDir: falsewso2:

 deployment: